natesilva/snowflake-promise/README.md

 `snowflake-promise` provides a lightweight adapter for the Snowflake Node.js SDK.
 Pass a Snowflake SDK `Connection` object to the `promisifyConnection` function, and it will be enhanced with full Promise support.

-Here's a simple example of how to use `snowflake-promise` to connect to Snowflake, execute a query, and handle the results:
+Here’s a simple example of how to use `snowflake-promise` to connect to Snowflake, execute a query, and handle the results:

 ```typescript
 import snowflakeSdk from "snowflake-sdk";